I now weigh 197 pounds. This means my BMI (Body Mass Index) is now 24.9. For the first time in over a decade, I am no longer Overweight.

 BMI = ( Weight in Pounds / ( Height in inches ^ 2) ) x 703

 - 30.0 + Obese

 The example I always cite to dismiss the BMI is Mike Tyson.
-At his fighting peak, he was considered Obese by the BMI scale.
-The BMI scale treats muscle no different than fat.
-It is an over-hyped metric for the measuring leanness.
+At his fighting peak, he was considered obese by the BMI scale.
+The BMI scale treats muscle no differently than fat.
+It is an over-hyped metric for measuring leanness.

 UPDATE (5/10/2009): Updated formula per Jim’s comment.